Tax residence in Norway when moving to or from Norway

 If you have lived in Norway for a total of ten years or more before the income year in which you take up permanent residency abroad, your tax residence in Norway cannot cease until after the end of the third income year after the year in which you took up permanent residency abroad.

-For your tax residence to cease, you must meet the following requirements in each of the three income years after you up permanent residence abroad:
+For your tax residence to cease, you must meet the following requirements in each of the three income years after you took up permanent residence abroad:

 - your stay in Norway must not exceed 61 days,